Hi, my neighbours,

 One of my friends know a worker who works on Auckland wharf for a crane company .
 He said during these days a lot of ships come to Auckland wharf.
 So his boss wanted to bring more workers.
-But because their workers do not belong to the wharf union, the wharf union refused the extra workers to help.
-His boss wanted to unload the ship faster, but the wharf union always refused all the solution.
-His boss complained, "Why Auckland wharf union are so narrow-minded."
+But because their workers do not belong to the wharf union so the wharf union refused the extra workers to help.
+His boss wanted the shipment done faster, but the wharf union refused all the solution.
+His boss complained, "Why people are so narrow-minded."

-A few days later, their company's machinery was badly damaged and had to close down their 6 cranes.
-Only 3 cranes left which belong to the council port company, unloading all the ships.
-Then most ships couldn't wait left for Tauranga and a few to Whangarei.
-That's why Kmart, Bunnings warehouse, Place maker and many other supermarkets' shelves are empty.
+A few days later, their company's machinery was badly damaged cost them nearly $200,000 and had to close down.
+Then 9 cranes maybe only 3 working.
+Most ships left for Tauranga and a few to Whangarei.
+That's why Kmart, Bunnings whearhouse, Place maker and other supermarkets' shelves are empty.

-I simply want the Aucklanders to know the truth.
+Forgive me, my English is not that good, but I simply want to know the truth.

-I heard by June that crane company which suffered from the severe damage will not sign the new contract with Auckland council and leave Auckland wharf with a lack of cranes and workers.
+I heard by June that the crane company which suffered from the severe damage will be afraid to sign the new contract with Auckland council and leave Auckland port with a lack of cranes and workers.